David Kaplan (philosopher): Education and career

 Kaplan began as an undergraduate at UCLA in 1951, admitted on academic probation "owing to poor grades."
 While he started as a music major due to his interest in jazz, he was soon persuaded by his academic counselor Veronica Kalish to take the logic course taught by her husband Donald Kalish.
 Kaplan went on to earn a BA in philosophy in 1956 and a BA in mathematics in 1957, continuing in the department of philosophy as a graduate student.
 He was the last doctoral student supervised by Rudolf Carnap, receiving his PhD in 1964 with a thesis entitled Foundations of Intensional Logic.
 His work continues the strongly formal approach to philosophy long associated with UCLA (as represented by mathematician-logician-philosophers such as Alonzo Church and Richard Montague).

 In most years, Kaplan teaches an upper division course on philosophy of language, focusing on the work of either Gottlob Frege, Bertrand Russell, or P. F. Strawson.
-He also teaches a related course on Kripke's Naming and Necessity.
+He also teaches a related course on Saul Kripke's Naming and Necessity.
 His lectures often focus on selected paragraphs from Russell's "On Denoting" as well as Frege's "On Sense and Reference."

 In 2022 he received the Rolf Schock Prize in the category of "Philosophy".